So, You Think You Have Sensitive Skin? Here's What Experts Are Desperate for You to Know

 Derms Say Using the Right Moisturizer With Tretinoin Is Key—Here's What They Recommend

-Hydration is key, people.
+Hydration is important, people.

 -